Natural Resources Defense Council (NRDC) – Bias and Credibility

 Funded by / Ownership

 The Natural Resources Defense Council is a nonprofit funded through donations and grants.
-Although they provide tax documents, they do not list large donors, which indicates a lack of transparency.
-According to the right-leaning Influence Watch, which monitors left-leaning activist groups explicitly, they claim that they have received funding from the Energy Foundation, which promotes a new energy economy.
+The website clearly displays financial information.
+According to the right-leaning Influence Watch, which explicitly monitors left-leaning activist groups, they claim to have received funding from the Energy Foundation, which promotes a new energy economy.

 Analysis